 - Disruptive Migration-Enables the CIFS accelerator at the time of upgrade.
 CIFS legacy mode must first be disabled, at which time the CIFS accelerator can be enabled.
 This method is disruptive and affects CIFS optimized traffic between the WAE devices on the branch and data center sides until all the sites have the CIFS accelerator enabled.
 It can be applied to any existing WAAS 4.0.x deployment.
 This method requires little preplanning, but end users do experience short WAAS and WAAS files service outages; however, it has the advantage of a relatively quick and straightforward execution. - Graceful Migration-Allows CIFS legacy mode to continue functioning while migrating to the CIFS accelerator.
 This method is non-disruptive and allows migration without impacting traffic between the WAE devices on the branch or data center sides as the sites are migrated to the CIFS accelerator.
 This method requires preplanning and systematic execution over a significant period of time, but it has the advantage of nonstop operation of WAAS and WAAS file services.

-CIFS legacy mode is deprecated and not supported in version 4.2 and later.
-If you are upgrading directly from version 4.0.x to 4.2 or 4.3, we recommend using the disruptive migration method instead.
+CIFS legacy mode is not supported in version 4.4 and later.
+If you are upgrading from version 4.0 to an intermediate version and then to version 4.4, we recommend using the disruptive migration method.